manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 Cluster vectors for Si supercells
 ---------------------------------

-After building a new structure in the form of a :math:`2\times2\times2` pure Si supercell.
-Using this :class:`ase.Atoms` object as input, the cluster vectors are constructed using the :meth:`ClusterSpace.get_cluster_vector` method for the instance of the :class:`ClusterSpace <icetdev.ClusterSpace>` class that was initiated in the previous section.
+After building a new structure in the form of a :math:`2\times2\times2` supercell, the cluster vectors are constructed using the :meth:`ClusterSpace.get_cluster_vector` method for the instance of the :class:`ClusterSpace <icetdev.ClusterSpace>` class that was initiated in the previous section.
 The cluster vectors are printed, as a sequence of tables, with help of the :meth:`ClusterSpace.print` method.

 .. literalinclude:: ../../../../examples/get_cluster_vector.py
    :start-after: # Generate and print the cluster vector for a pure Si